RamonZwaan/metapepview/docs/installation.md

 pip uninstall metapepview
 ```

-### Run MetaPepView inside a Docker container.
+### Run meta-PepView inside a Docker container.

 To run the dashboard inside a container, make sure Docker (or another OCI compliant manager) is installed on the system.

-First, build a [Docker image](https://docs.docker.com/get-started/docker-concepts/building-images/build-tag-and-publish-an-image/) using the Dockerfile template from the MetaPepView GitHub:
+First, build a [Docker image](https://docs.docker.com/get-started/docker-concepts/building-images/build-tag-and-publish-an-image/) using the Dockerfile template from the meta-PepView GitHub:

 !!! note
     Make sure the Docker daemon is running during the command execution (start Docker desktop if installed).